 The mosque’s name, Al-Aqsa, literally means “the farthest,” and is a reference to Muhammad’s “Night Journey” from Mecca.
 In this context, “farthest” means “farthest from Mecca” and is widely believed to connote Jerusalem, although the Koran does not mention the city by name.

 Besides the different usages, another thing that distinguishes the Al-Aqsa Mosque from the Dome of the Rock is its design.
-As opposed to the Dome of Rock’s Byzantine style, Al-Aqsa is characteristic of early Islamic architecture.
-It is 35,000 square meters in size and its larger precincts can contain up to 400,000 worshippers.
+As opposed to the Dome of Rock’s Byzantine style, Al-Aqsa Mosque is characteristic of early Islamic architecture.
+It is 35,000 square meters in size and its larger precincts can contain up to 400,000 worshipers.
 It has four minarets and a beautiful, tile-covered facade with 14 Romanesque arches.
-The Al-Aqsa Mosque’s main ablution fountain, known as al-Kas (“the cup”), which is used by worshippers to wash their arms and legs, is located between Al-Aqsa and the Dome of the Rock.
+The Al-Aqsa Mosque’s main ablution fountain, known as al-Kas (“the cup”), which is used by worshipers to wash their arms and legs, is located between Al-Aqsa and the Dome of the Rock.
 It dates back to 709 CE.